- Summer & Extension / Wednesday - Saturday Programs

 Primary English Language Immersion

-The Primary Program is dedicated to creating a welcoming and inclusive environment where English language acquisition and personal growth are equally important.
-Students discover English or improve their communication skills in English with academic goals in mind building oral and written production at an advanced level.
+The Primary Program is committed to creating a welcoming and inclusive environment where English language acquisition and personal growth are equally important.
+Students discover English or improve their communication skills in English with academic goals in mind, building their oral and written production to reach an intermediate to advanced level as they exit the program.
+Advanced and Anglophone groups work to English Language Arts and Literacy standards and grade-level material while Beginner to Intermediate-level groups work from authentic materials and tasks with adjustments.

 Secondary English Language Immersion